Data Governance Act

 EU aims to promote European data exchange

-At the end of last year, the European Commission presented its draft law on a legal framework for data sharing within the EU and the European data economy.
-The draft Data Governance Act was presented by Commission Vice-President Magarethe Vesthager and Digital Commissioner Theirry Breton in Brussels on 25.11.20.
+At the end of last year, the European Commission presented its draft legislation for a legal framework for data sharing within the EU and the European data economy.
+The draft of the so-called Data Governance Act was presented by Commission Vice-President Magarethe Vesthager and Digital Commissioner Theirry Breton on 25.11.20 in Brussels.

 What is Data Governance?

 Data governance refers to measures and rules for the use of data.
-These include mechanisms and agreements as well as technical standards for data sharing as well as structures and processes for secure data exchange.
+These include mechanisms and agreements as well as technical standards for data sharing and structures and processes for secure data exchange.

 What do we need data governance for?

-Data have been playing an increasing role in social and economic issues for some years now.
-They offer the potential to gain new insights through their processing.
-These lead to innovations, for example in the development of economic products or services.
-But new insights are also leading to progress in the public sector, such as in the health sector to combat diseases.
+Data has played an increasing role in social and economic issues for several years.
+They offer the potential to gain new insights via their processing.
+These lead to innovations, for example in the development of economic product or services.
+But new insights are also leading to progress in the public sector, such as in healthcare to combat disease.

-In order to realize the real potential of data, it must be made available for easy exchange.
-At the same time, provision must be made to safeguard the protection of personal rights.
+To truly realize the potential of data, it must be made available for easy sharing.
+And at the same time, provisions must be made for safeguarding the protection of personal rights.

 Goals of the Data Governance Act

-The Main Objective of the Data Governance Act is to combine the different requirements of such a legal framework.
-At its core, there are three main objectives:
+The Data Governance Act has the broad goal of unifying the different requirements for such a legal framework.
+In essence, there are three main goals:

-- Firstly, EU-wide harmonisation of conditions for the re-use of protected data held by public authorities.
+- First, an EU-wide harmonization of conditions for the reuse of protected data held by public sector bodies.

-- Secondly, the creation of so-called data intermediaries, which are intended to provide a reporting and supervisory framework for data sharing services.
+- The second is the creation of so-called data intermediaries to provide a reporting and oversight framework for data sharing services.

-- In addition, a framework for so-called data altruism is to be created – the voluntary registration of institutions that collect and process data provided for altruistic purposes, as well as the possibility for citizens to donate personal data for altruistic research purposes.
+- It also aims to create a framework for so-called data altruism – the voluntary registration of entities that collect and process data provided for altruistic purposes, as well as the possibility for citizens* to donate personal data for altruistic research purposes.

 European Data Single Market

-As a result, European citizens will be given more control over their personal data, confidence will be promoted and the EU’s data sovereignty will be strengthened.
-European data spaces facilitate data exchange within the EU and in accordance with EU-compliant principles.
+As a result, European citizens should be given more control over personal data, trust should be promoted, and the EU’s data sovereignty should be strengthened.
+European data rooms facilitate the exchange of data within the EU and in accordance with EU-compliant principles.

-The creation of such a European single data market promises economic and social benefits, as mentioned above.
-The aim is not to prevent the exchange of data with data processors outside the EU – only the protection of personal and sensitive company-related data of European citizens is to be more secure.
+The creation of such a single European data market is expected to bring both economic and social benefits, as mentioned above.
+Data exchange with data processors outside the EU is not to be prevented – only the protection of personal and sensitive company-related data of European citizens is to be more secure.

 Fears for personal data protection

-It is true that the EU Commission sees the new regulation as the focus of the new regulation on the use of non-personal data, such as from industry.
-Nevertheless, some data protectors fear for the protection of personal data rights achieved by the EU GDPR.
+It is true that the EU Commission sees the focus of the new regulation in the use of non-personal data, such as from industry.
+Nevertheless, some data protectionists fear for the protection of personal data rights achieved with the EU GDPR.